Acupuncture Gold Coast

 Auricular Therapy is where the use of press pellets, magnets or intra-dermal needles are placed on specific ear acupuncture points.
 These can be worn after your treatment for a specific amount of time.
 Chinese Dietary therapy is where a particular food can be used to maintain health and contribute towards the treatment of a patient.
 Exercise therapy includes internal exercises (Meditation, Qi Gong) and external exercises (Qi Gong, Tai Chi) which may complement your treatment.
 Manual therapies include TCM remedial massage (Tuina, Shiatsu, Acupressure) and Glass Cupping.

-Chinese Medicine for Fertility, IVF and Pregnancy
+Chinese Medicine for Fertility and IVF Support

-Acupuncture, Chinese Medicine and Chinese herbs can be used to help support womens health.
+Acupuncture, Chinese Medicine and Chinese herbs can be used to help support women’s health.
 Our fully qualified Acupuncturists are familiar with all aspects of womens health.
 For more detailed information click here.

 Our Practitioners